babel/babel-polyfills/README.md

 So far Babel provided three different ways to inject `core-js` polyfills in the source code:

-- By using `@babel/preset-env`'s `useBuiltIns: "entry"` option, it is possible to inject polyfills for every ECMAScript functionality not natively supported by the target browsers;
+- By using `@babel/preset-env`'s `useBuiltIns: "entry"` option, it is possible to inject self-installing polyfills for every ECMAScript functionality not natively supported by the target browsers;
-- By using `@babel/preset-env`'s `useBuiltIns: "usage"`, Babel will only inject polyfills for unsupported ECMAScript features but _only_ if they are actually used in the input souce code;
+- By using `@babel/preset-env`'s `useBuiltIns: "usage"`, Babel will only inject self-installing polyfills for unsupported ECMAScript features but _only_ if they are actually used in the input souce code;
-- By using `@babel/plugin-transform-runtime`, Babel will inject po<i>n</i>yfills (which are "pure" and don't pollute the global scope) for every used ECMAScript feature supported by `core-js`.
+- By using `@babel/plugin-transform-runtime`, Babel will inject "pure" polyfills (which, unlike self-installing ones, don't pollute the global scope) for every used ECMAScript feature supported by `core-js`.
 This is usually used by library authors.

 Our old approach has two main problems:

-- It wasn't possible to use `@babel/preset-env`'s `targets` option with "pure" po<i>n</i>yfills, because `@babel/plugin-transform-runtime` is a completely separate package.
+- It wasn't possible to use `@babel/preset-env`'s `targets` option with "pure" polyfills, because `@babel/plugin-transform-runtime` is a completely separate package.
 - We forced our users to use `core-js` if they wanted a Babel integration. `core-js` is a good and comprehensive polyfill, but it doesn't fit the needs of all of our users.

 With this new packages we are proposing a solution for both of these problem, while still maintaining full backward compatibility.